nazunalika/linux-guide-and-hints/source/gettingstarted.rst

 - Since we are not using RPMFusion, ``libmpg123`` is now ``mpg123``

-The :doc:`negativo` article contains more information.
+The :doc:`fedora/negativo` article contains more information.
 This script will get you off your feet (adapted from `Louis' script <https://github.com/nazunalika/useful-scripts/blob/master/fedora/fedora-desk.sh>`_):

 .. code-block:: bash